muesli/deckmaster/README.md

 #### Temperature

-This widget shows temperature sensor data as a bar graph.
+This widget shows hardware temperature sensor data as a bar graph.

 ```toml
 [keys.widget]